jaythad13/Mathematikezettelkasten/Quadratic forms and K-theory --- pcmi-2021/notes/Direct sums of quadratic spaces.md

 ---

-This is remarkable!
-Typically **stable isomorphism classes** ($V \sim W$ if there exists some isomorphism $V \oplus Z \cong V \oplus Z$) identify many more objects than isomorphism classes but are easier to deal with because we can localise/group-complete.
+This is incredible!
+Typically **stable isomorphism classes** ($V \sim W$ if there exists some isomorphism $V \oplus Z \cong V \oplus Z$) identify many more objects than isomorphism classes.
+They are useful because we can localise/group-complete.
 This turns the stable isomorphism classes into an algebraic object.
 For example, the equivalence condition for [[Commutative algebra --- math-189AA/notes/Localisation of a ring#_definition _ localisation of a ring, localisations at a prime, fraction field|localisation]].
 Here, we still get the abstract goodness of group-completion and we also lose no information!